 Does Anyone Really Believe in the Singularity?

-I am not a fan of abstract debates, and am oftentimes frustrated when discussions move towards the theoretical too heavily or consistently.
+I am not a fan of abstract debates4This will come as a surprise to many, as I participate in discussion on what many would consider abstract topics…, and am oftentimes frustrated when discussions move towards the theoretical too heavily or consistently.
 I try to be a person who lives in the “real world” and deals with the issues and dilemmas of today.
 I want to be more concerned about the issues of my own wickedness and apathy than about topics which I cannot do anything more than hypothesize about.

 When I talk about the Singularity, for many this will be their first introduction to the topic.
 It seems like the stuff of science fiction (and surely, much has been written in this vein on the topic), but I firmly believe that it has a much more practical and present application – and is and will genuinely impact our lives.